summer school

 We ask participants to be available for the entire duration of the school to facilitate group dynamics and research.

-On Thursday evening from 6:00 to 8:00 pm, there will be conference on ecosomatics at the Kunsthaus Biel Centre d’art Bienne (Pasquart), presented by Joanne Clavel.
+On Thursday evening from 6:00 to 8:00 pm, the documentation center will be inaugurated at the Pasquart – Biel Art Center, with a lecture by Joanne Clavel on ecosomatics.

-Who do we address? : The summer school is open to anyone interested in practicing movement, voice and improvisation, and curious about the forest.
+Who is the Summer School for? : The summer school is open to anyone interested in practicing movement, voice and improvisation, and curious about the forest.

-Location: Malvaux forest.
-Accomodation and meeting point at the Orion scout hut, Ried, Biel/Bienne.
+Location: Forêt de Malvaux.
+Living and meeting place at the Orion scout hut, Ried, Biel.
 5 min walk from bus stop 8.
-From Biel/Bienne station, take bus 8 towards Fuchsenried and stop at Ried.
-Follow Orion sign.
+From Biel station, take bus 8 towards Fuchsenried and stop at Ried.
+Follow the Orion sign.

 Meals: Food is included, and meals are prepared by a cook.
-Please inform us in advance of any food intolerances or preferences.
+Please let us know in advance if you have any food intolerances or preferences.

 Accommodation: For those who wish, there is the possibility of sleeping at the scout hut in Orion, places limited to 22 people.
-The house has 4 dormitories, from 4 to 8 places.
-You can also sleep in tents in the vicinity of the house with your own equipment.
+The house has 4 dormitories, sleeping 4 to 8.
+You can also sleep in tents in the vicinity of the house, with your own equipment.

-Price: For those staying on site: accommodation, full board, workshops: CHF 400
+Price: For those staying overnight: accommodation, full board, workshops: CHF 400

 For those not staying overnight: lunch and workshops: CHF 200

-Children: We would like to organize day care for children, so that parents can take part in daytime workshops.
-Nothing’s certain yet, but if you’re interested, write to us as soon as possible so we can work out something together.
+Children: We would like to organize the possibility of day care for the children, so that parents can participate in the workshops during the day.
+Nothing is certain yet, but if you’re interested, please write to us as soon as possible so that we can work out something together.

 Registration deadline: July 22, 2024